-Before any data can be read from or written to a folder, an implementation MUST ensure that that the folder exists and open it or create it if it does not exist.
+Before any data can be read from or written to a folder, an implementation MUST ensure that that the folder exists and the implementation MUST open the folder or create it if it does not exist.
 Also, the user MUST have sufficient access rights to the folder for this operation to succeed.

 To open an existing folder, an implementation sends the RopOpenFolder request.
 In order to send this request, the implementation first obtains the FID for the Folder object to be opened.
-The FID is accessible from the hierarchy table that contains the Folder's information by including PidTagFolderId in a RopSetColumns request.
-The Handle Index returned by this ROP can be used in subsequent operations on the opened folder.
+The FID can be retrieved from the hierarchy table that contains the Folder's information by including the PidTagFolderId property in a RopSetColumns request.
+The HandleIndex returned by this ROP can be used in subsequent operations on the opened folder.
 After all data manipulation on this folder is done, a RopRelease request MUST be sent.